 Get the Yak here every month

 Yak's Corner is a 12-page news magazine for kids ages 6-13 that's filled with stories about Michigan places, events and people.
 You'll also find news briefs from around the world in "Yakking About the News" and "Kids in the News" lets your students see how kids across the county are making news.
 "Your Page" is a monthly look at student art or writing.
 Each issue is written with the objective to engage young readers with informational text that is both educational and entertaining.

-- All editions will be available at www.yakscorner.com, along with our roundup of "Yaktivities" based on the content in that week's issue.
-"Yaktivities" include two pages of content quizzes, a vocabulary activity and a word search for students and a separate teacher's page that includes an answer sheet and discussion starter.
+- All editions will be available at www.yakscorner.com, along with our roundup of "Yaktivities" based on the content in that month's issue.
+"Yaktivities" includes two pages of content quizzes, a vocabulary activity and a word search for students and a separate teacher's page that includes an answer sheet and discussion starter.
 And the teacher's page shows the correlations between the content in each issue with Common Core State Standards.

 Need more reasons to add Yak's Corner to your elementary or middle school classroom?
 Read these comments from teachers and principals.